shofiqtest/shofiqtest/README.md

 Here is some info about me:

 - 💬 I am a dedicated Software Engineer with experience in embedded systems and software design, specializing in C++ programming for embedded environments.
-I What differentiates me is my unique background that integrates knowledge from computer science, electrical engineering, and the biomedical field.
-This enables me to effectively bridge the gap between software and hardware.
+What differentiates me is my unique background, which integrates knowledge from the fields of Electrical, Computer, and Biomedical engineering.
+This enables me to bridge the gap between software and hardware effectively.
 I am eager to bring my skills to your software team and contribute to our collective mission of advancing software innovation for the future.
 - ⚡ I love to study: Quantum Computing, Software design & development, Optimisation

 ### 📫 How to reach me: